Kelviny-Jesus/adav2/README.md

 - ✅ PromptLibrary to have different variations of prompts for different use cases (@thecodacus)
 - ✅ Detect package.json and commands to auto install & run preview for folder and git import (@wonderwhy-er)
 - ✅ Selection tool to target changes visually (@emcconnell)
-- ✅ Detect terminal Errors and ask bolt to fix it (@thecodacus)
+- ✅ Detect terminal Errors and ask Ada to fix it (@thecodacus)
-- ✅ Detect preview Errors and ask bolt to fix it (@wonderwhy-er)
+- ✅ Detect preview Errors and ask Ada to fix it (@wonderwhy-er)
 - ✅ Add Starter Template Options (@thecodacus)
 - ✅ Perplexity Integration (@meetpateltech)
 - ✅ AWS Bedrock Integration (@kunjabijukchhe)